Is It Cheating? Signs of Cheating and Impacts on Mental Health

 For example, if you are momentarily attracted to the local barista, that’s not usually an issue.
 However, if you continue to think about that barista after leaving and start getting coffee there every day for a chance to interact with them, it may have moved into potentially problematic territory.
 While you may not have technically cheated yet, when you begin fantasizing about another person, you may be paving the road for following through if the opportunity presents itself — which could spell trouble for an exclusive commitment.

-4. Online cheating
+4. Digital and online cheating

 Online relationships are also open for discussion for some couples since they often don’t culminate in a physical connection.
 However, emotional intimacy and/or virtual sexual activity online can be just as hurtful to your partner as an in-person connection, sometimes.
-Setting clear boundaries around online activity will be important for individuals in relationships who might consider these to be violations.
+Setting clear boundaries around online activity can be important for individuals in relationships who might consider these to be violations.

-5. Micro-cheating
+5. Micro-cheating and passive cheating

 Micro-cheating is a term used by some to refer to small instances where trust is breached in a committed partnership.
-These instances may not qualify as full-blown cheating, but they have the potential to create fractures and gradually dissolve trust within a partnership.
+These instances may not qualify as full-blown cheating or seem like harmless fun, but they have the potential to create fractures and gradually dissolve trust within a partnership.
 Examples of micro-cheating — particularly in a monogamous partnership — might include:

 • Keeping dating profiles active